 In voting for all officers each local union and other subordinate body of this association shall have the same number of votes to which it is entitled on a roll call vote as heretofore provided in Article IV, Sections 2 and 3.
 If an affiliate votes by bloc, the ballot shall be cast by the chairperson of the delegation and shall reflect the full voting strength to which the affiliate is entitled.
 If the ballot is cast by individual delegates, it shall carry the voting strength of the particular delegate as allocated by the General Secretary-Treasurer on an equal basis with the chairperson of the delegation casting the odd votes.
 In the case of all officers, a majority of all valid votes cast shall be necessary for election.
-If three candidates are nominated for the same office, none of whom receives a majority of votes on the first ballot, a runoff election will be held between the two candidates having the highest vote.
-If more than three candidates are nominated for the same office, none of whom receives a majority of the votes on the first ballot, a runoff election will be held among the three candidates having the highest vote.
+If three candidates are nominated for the same office, none of whom receives a majority of votes on the first ballot, a runoff election will be held among the three candidates having the highest vote.
 If no candidate receives a majority vote in the runoff election, then a second runoff election will be held between the two candidates having the highest vote.